 In Torn Asunder: Recovering From an Extramarital Affair, pastor and marriage counselor Dave Carder helps readers sort through the factors that contribute to infidelity and map out a recovery process for both partners.
 With compassion and wisdom rooted in the Bible, Carder offers insight for the victims of adultery and the individuals who had the affair.
 It’s helpful to have a roadmap or recovery process when you’re learning how to end an affair with someone you want to be with.

 Believe it or not, the grief and suffering you feel when an affair ends is the perfect time to get emotionally and spiritually healthy.
-You’re at a low point in your life — and that’s good news!
-This can be a time of healing, growth, and renewal in your life.
+You’re at a low point in your life — and it can be a time of healing, growth, and renewal.
 Ending the affair may give you a chance to renew your faith and recommit your life to something meaningful and deep.